 Performance Note: Work within an internationally framed Brazilian production, contributing to a dramatic ensemble led by Willem Dafoe.
 This credit highlights Charles Paraventi’s continued presence in Brazilian cinema and his experience within productions that connect national and international screen talent.

-Selected Credit: Brazilian comedy feature and box-office success, starring Maurício Manfrini, Cacau Protásio, Antônio Fragoso, Danielle Winits, and Charles Paraventi.
+Selected Credit: Brazilian comedy feature film and box-office success, starring Maurício Manfrini, Cacau Protásio, Antônio Fragoso, Danielle Winits, and Charles Paraventi.
+The film became a major popular success in Brazil and later expanded into a continuing comedy franchise, with Os Farofeiros 2 released in 2024 and Os Farofeiros 3 scheduled for 2026.

 Role: Rocha.

-Performance Note: Charles appears within a mainstream ensemble comedy, bringing character-driven humor and timing to a high-audience Brazilian production.
+Performance Note: Charles appears within a mainstream ensemble comedy, bringing character-driven humor, timing, and screen presence to a high-audience Brazilian production.
 The film’s commercial reach helps position him strongly for comedic roles, ensemble casts, and productions requiring quick rhythm, physical presence, and audience connection.

 Selected Credit: Upcoming American drama feature film directed by Cyrus Nowrasteh, with an international cast including Jim Caviezel, Esai Morales, Lynn Collins, Camille Guaty, and Charles Paraventi.
 The film follows the political rise of Jair Bolsonaro during Brazil’s 2018 presidential election.